YYBer/Solidity-Smart-Contract-Examples/7_Timelock/readme.md

 # Governance Timelock Implementation on Ralph/Alephium

 ## Overview 🎯
 The **Timelock** contract implements a secure delay mechanism for specific predefined governance actions.
-Unlike general-purpose timelocks, this implementation focuses on a set of known administrative operations: Bridge Guardian management, token attestation, and chain support management.
+Unlike general-purpose timelocks, this implementation focuses on a set of known administrative operations: token attestation, and chain support management.
 This provides additional security and time for community review of governance decisions.

 ---

 ## Contract Features 🚀

-### **Bridge Guardian Management**
-- Enables administrators to manage Bridge Guardians with time delay
-- **Parameter Management**:
- - New Guardian address registration
- - Guardian revocation handling
- - Permission configuration
-- **Time Control**: Enforces minimum delay requirements
-- **Storage**: Maintains Guardian state records
-- **Event Emission**: Logs Guardian operations for transparency

 ### **Token Attestation**
 - Manages the addition of new tokens to the bridge